mapillary/OpenSfM/doc/source/building.rst

 ..
-Notes and doc on dense matching
+Download and install instructions

 Building